Should We Even Be Talking About Mixed-Weight Relationships?

 Henry says in her video that people assume her husband is making her stay big or would no longer love her if she were to lose weight.
 All of that points to fetish.
 People assume that he loves her only because of her size, and not for her personality.
 That's just one of the issues mixed-weight couples will have to acknowledge and combat.

 Some couples might still find comfort in calling themselves mixed-weight, because it gives them a starting point to talk about their differences.
-Others might avoid the lable labeling their relationship mixed-weight because it feels like another layer of stigma.
+Others might avoid labelling their relationship mixed-weight because it feels like another layer of stigma.
 Ultimately, it's up to the people in the relationship to decide.

 Advertisement